Ahluma-Nkqayi/Ahluma-Nkqayi-E-Portfolio/README.md

 ## 🧩 BUSINESS COMMUNICATION

 ### **Evidence**
-I completed the **Business Communication** module with a final mark of **100/100**.
-The module focused on:
+I completed the Business Communication module with a final mark of 100/100.
+The module focused on professional communication strategies, including the purpose of business communication, verbal and non-verbal communication, tone and formality, effective listening, and professional email and virtual meeting etiquette.
-- Professional communication strategies
-- Verbal and non-verbal communication
-- Tone and formality
-- Effective listening
-- Email and meeting etiquette
+I achieved full completion within the allocated time, engaging with each scenario and quiz question to demonstrate my understanding of clear, concise, and professional communication.

 ### **Reflection (STAR Technique)**
-**S – Situation:**
-During the Work Readiness training, I was required to complete the Business Communication assessment module, which tested my understanding of workplace communication.
+**Situation:** During the Work Readiness training, I was required to complete the Business Communication assessment module, designed to assess how effectively I could apply communication principles in real workplace situations.

-**T – Task:**
-My goal was to demonstrate comprehension and application of communication theory by answering scenario-based questions showing professional tone and clarity.
+**Task:** My task was to demonstrate comprehension and application of communication theory by answering scenario-based questions showing the ability to distinguish between formal and informal communication and recognize the role of tone and body language.

-**A – Action:**
-I approached each question carefully, analyzing tone, structure, and body language.
-I reflected on my habits to improve how I communicate and respond professionally.
+**Action:** I approached each question carefully, analyzing how word choice, tone, and structure could influence professional relationships.
+I also reflected on my own communication habits, ensuring clarity and professionalism.

-**R – Result:**
-I achieved **100/100**, demonstrating strong communication skills.
-I can now compose professional emails, listen actively, and express ideas clearly in the workplace.
+**Result:** I achieved a perfect score of 100/100, reflecting a strong grasp of effective communication principles.
+This experience prepared me to craft professional emails, actively listen during meetings, and express ideas clearly in the workplace.

 ---